zenomt/webid-auth-protocol/README.md

   - `nonce`: This parameter conveys an opaque challenge string to be used as described below;

-  - `pop_endpoint`: The URI of the WebID-OIDC POP Token exchange endpoint, if available;
+  - `webid_pop_endpoint`: The URI of the WebID-OIDC POP Token exchange endpoint, if available;

   - `webid_tls_endpoint`: The URI of the WebID-TLS token endpoint, if available.